The correct identification of skin types and conditions is key for successfully selecting effective skincare products.

-In many cases you can have a combination of skin types, such as oily T-zone and normal around the checks.
-You often hear of I have very oily skin, but also very dry.
-While the skin is oily type, this dryness is usually referred to as dehydration.
+For example, in many cases you can have a combination of skin types, such as an oily T-zone and normal around the cheeks.
+You often hear "I have very oily skin but it's also very dry"... while the skin is an oily type, this dryness is usually referred to as dehydration.
 Dehydration is a skin condition due to lack of water moisture rather than oil.
 It's important to remember that skin needs both oil and water, so even if you have oily skin you need to use a moisturiser.

 Normal skin looks soft, moist, plump, dewy and has a healthy glow and colour.
 It's fine textured and there are no visible wrinkles, lines or open pores.

 Normal skin requires proper morning and evening cleansing and protection from oxidation caused by free radicals.
-The consistence use of protective moisturisers during the day to prevent moisture loss and hydrating creams at night is essential.
-It is important that these moisturisers contain antioxidant such as Vitamin C & E , idebenone or coenzyme Q10.
+The consistent use of protective moisturisers during the day to prevent moisture loss and hydrating creams at night is essential.
+It's important that these moisturisers contain antioxidants such as Vitamin C & E , idebenone or coenzyme Q10.
 An exfoliating product is also beneficial.
 Sun protection is extemely important, even for children.
 For normal skin the key is damage prevention.

 Oily skin is classified by the over production of sebum (oil).
-Oily skin can be recognised by its shiny, thick, and firm appearance.
+Oily skin can be recognised by its shiny, thick and firm appearance.
 Pores look enlarged, usually due to oil entrapped in the follicle.
-Hot and humid climates tend to exacerbate oil gland secretion , making the skin more oily.
+Hot and humid climates tend to exacerbate oil gland secretion making the skin more oily.
 Oily skin problems can be aggravated by the misuse of skincare products and the tendency to dry the skin either through the use of harsh soaps or excessive use of astringents or scrubs.
-Oily skin can be classified into 2 subcategories oily (without water deficiency) and oily dehydrated - lacks moisture (with water deficiency)
+Oily skin can be classified into 2 subcategories oily (without water deficiency) and oily dehydrated - lacks moisture (with water deficiency).

 Dehydrated skin is different from dry skin, which is a condition brought on by impairment of the outer layers due to factors such as decades of unprotected sun exposure, genetics or skin disorders (like eczema).

-Dehydration- a lack of sufficient moisture in the cellular system and intercellular channels - Dehydration is caused by the compromised permeability of the lipid barrier.
+Dehydration is a lack of sufficient moisture in the cellular system and intercellular channels - dehydration is caused by the compromised permeability of the lipid barrier.
 Dehydrated skin looks dry, scaly and flaky.
 It feels tight.
 This can be caused by many factors, such as not drinking enough water, the environment, hot, cold, heating, air conditioning and wind.

-In order To restore or improve the skins lipid barrier, ingredients such as ceramides, cholesterol and fatty acids are essential.
+In order to restore or improve the skin's lipid barrier, ingredients such as ceramides, cholesterol and fatty acids are essential.

-With sensitive skin the skin readily experiences adverse reactions or unwanted changes in response to external factors., such as cosmetics.
+With sensitive skin, the skin readily experiences adverse reactions or unwanted changes in response to external factors, such as cosmetics.
 Skin sensitivity can be experienced as inflammation, redness, tightness, itching, burning, spots, flaking, scaly patches, bumps etc.

-Ingredients that can most often cause sensitivity are fragrances, preservatives and some chemical sunscreens.
+Ingredients that can often cause sensitivity are fragrances, preservatives and some chemical sunscreens.
 Go for fragrant free and gentle skincare products that contain anti-inflammatory and anti irritation ingredients.